EighteenZi/rocksdb_wiki/RocksDB-FAQ.md

 A:  Iterators hold both data blocks and memtables in memory.
 The resource each iterator holds are:

-1. The data block in memory that the iterator is currently pointing to for each L0 SST file.
+1. The data blocks that the iterator is currently pointing to.
+See https://github.com/facebook/rocksdb/wiki/Memory-usage-in-RocksDB#blocks-pinned-by-iterators
-2. The data block in memory that the iterator is currently pointing to for each non-level-0 SST file.
-3. The memtables that existed when the iterator was created, even after the memtables have been flushed.
+2. The memtables that existed when the iterator was created, even after the memtables have been flushed.
-4. All the SST files on disk that existed when the iterator was created, even if they are compacted.
+3. All the SST files on disk that existed when the iterator was created, even if they are compacted.

 These resources will be released when the iterator is deleted.
-If forward iterator is used, then it will release resources when it's moving its cursor.

 **Q: Can I put log files and sst files in different directories?
 How about information logs?**